galaktor/raph.es/content/cv.md

 draft = true
 title = "This is not the CV you are looking for"
 +++
 I'm a versatile software engineer, team leader and mentor.
 In more than a decade I have successfully developed and delivered a large variety of software products.
+More recently (but not at all limited to) complex, distributed, performance-sensitive financial applications centered around the .NET stack.
+In my spare time I pursue projects involving electronics and embedded software development.

 ## Warning: Robots not allowed
 If you happen to be a recruitment robot looking to match keywords against some obscure job profile which you cannot comprehend then I'm afraid you're in for a disapointment.
 This CV might not compute.